|

 While

-none of this was made using Solidworks, it looks SO
+none of this was made using Solidworks, it looks SO nice

-nice when drawn in 3D!
+when drawn in 3D!

-This is mounted down in
+This is mounted down in the

-frame.
 The approximate dimensions are 3/8’ wide x ¼” high x ¾” long.
-The bottom
+The bottom wheel

-the bottom of the locomotive without ever taking it apart.
+of the locomotive without ever taking it apart.

 RS3